pawwkm/owen/README.md

 * Click Build->Build Solution

 # Running The Test Suite
-In the build directory run `test.exe` to run the test suite.
-Note that **dumpbin.exe** is required to be in the PATH variable.
-You can get it by installing *C++ profiling tools* through Visual Studio Installer.
+In the build directory run `owen -test` to run the test suite.